 Hackers Breach St. Louis Federal Reserve Research WebsiteThe Federal Reserve Bank of St. Louis says that the research website is not used for communication with banks and no other websites were hacked.

 Anthem Subsidiaries Face Missouri Lawsuit Over Data BreachA Missouri lawsuit seeking class-action status accuses three insurance agencies of failing to safeguard consumer data from hackers who recently breached health insurer Anthem Inc.'s computer networks.

 Hackers Access Records for Millions of Anthem CustomersHealth insurer Anthem said hackers infiltrated its computer network and gained access to personal information for "tens of millions'' of customers and employees, including CEO Joseph Swedish.

 Safeguards in Place to Protect Identity of Jurors in Ferguson CaseWashington University law professor Peter Joy says despite safeguards, no system is 100 percent fool-proof.

 Capitol Perspectives: The Dimming Light of Missouri's Consumer MovementI've been pondering these days whatever happened to Missouri's consumer protection movement.

-“We consistently have new vulnerabilities popping up in our networks and consistently being closed when we find them," David Maestas said.
+Security Expert Believes We're Out Gunned in Cyberspace"We consistently have new vulnerabilities popping up in our networks and consistently being closed when we find them," David Maestas said.